Skip to content

 Migrate from Resizer v1 to v2

-Another major improvement in Resizer v2 is the ability to have human-readable filenames in resize URLs so that Google SEO ranking on those images is improved.
-Photo Center added a new UI field, SEO Filename, which, if populated, saves as slugified text and can be prepended to the Arc ID in a resize URL.
+• Integration of SEO-friendly names.
+Photo Center added a new UI field, SEO Filename, which, if populated, saves as slugified text and can be prepended to the Arc ID in a Resizer URL.
+This improves your site’s SEO performance.

 SEO Performance Impact